theriftlab/immanuel-python/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the [GNU Affero General Public License](LICENSE.md) for more details.

 ## Credits

 Immanuel is forever indebted to the pioneering work of Alois Treindl and Dieter Koch at Astrodienst, and to João Ventura for the incredibly detailed [flatlib](https://github.com/flatangle/flatlib) which first inspired the development of this package.

+## Contact

+Please post any issues, feature requests, PRs etc. GitHub.
+For anything else email robert@theriftlab.com.